pypa/distlib/docs/tutorial.rst

   load and call the specified callable with no arguments, returning its value as the return code from the script.

-  You can pass an optional ``options`` dictionary to the :meth:`make` method.
+  You can pass an optional ``options`` dictionary to the :meth:`~distlib.scripts.ScriptMaker.make` method.
 This is meant to contain options which control script generation.
 There are two options currently in use:

   ``gui``: This Boolean value, if ``True``, indicates on Windows that a Windows executable launcher (rather than a launcher which is a console application)